-Budgeted cost: £15,000
+Budgeted cost: £16,000

-Activity Evidence that supports this approach Challenge number(s) addressed Parental engagement in their children's education.
-Staff to create Pupil Passports for all PP children and collaborate with parents - children will have steps to success to given them every chance of achieving their full potential.
-Parents will understand the academic, behavioural, social and emotional needs of their children better.
-1,2,3,4,5 Cultural capital experiences promoted in the curriculum.
+Activity Evidence that supports this approach Challenge number(s) addressed Cultural capital experiences promoted in the curriculum.
 Learning is contextualised in concrete experiences and language rich environments.
+OFSTED 2,3,5

-OFSTED research (2019) places emphasis on improving cultural capital, particularly for disadvantaged pupils.
-2,3,5 Sports clubs promoted to PP are encouraged to attend Enrichment activities offer children a context for leaning and a stimulus to trigger their interest which can be evidenced in pupil books and data.
+See wider experiences document research (2019) places emphasis on improving cultural capital, particularly for disadvantaged pupils.
+Sports clubs promoted to PP are encouraged to attend Enrichment activities offer children a context for leaning and a stimulus to trigger their interest which can be evidenced in pupil books and data.
 2,3,4,5 Forest school sessions focusing on helping children to use social skills more effectively and help to increase social communication.
 Forest School is a child-centred learning process, providing learner inspired, hands-on experiences in the natural environment.
-It's creative and can increase a child's confidence as they problem-solve and learn to manage risks.
-Forest School encourages children to explore the natural environment and learn in it 1,3,4,5 Pupils and their families to have access to a vast range of wider service from Early Help to support from our local parish.
-Early intervention can help children and young people to develop the skills they need to live happy, healthy and successful lives.
-It can improve the quality of children's home lives and family relationships, increase educational attainment and support good mental health.
-1,2,3,4,5 Nurture Groups, including Lego Therapyand nurture lunch Improve self-management of emotions and interaction with others.
+It's creative and can increase a child's confidence as they problemsolve and learn to manage risks.
+Forest School encourages children to explore the natural environment and learn in it 1,3,4,5 Nurture Groups, including Lego Therapy and nurture lunch Improve self-management of emotions and interaction with others.
 Has a positive impact on attitude to learning and social relationships which supports progress and attainment.
-1,2,3

-Support with the costs of school residentials, trips, uniform and learning materials and clubs.
-PP families mayneed support financially to cover the costs of educational extras which enrich the curriculum.
+1,2,3 Support with the costs of school residentials, trips, uniform and learning materials and clubs.
+PP families may need support financially to cover the costs of educational extras which enrich the curriculum.
 4,5 Support with uniform A uniform is central to schools building a sense of community among students, staff and parents as well as the local community.
 2,4

-Total budgeted cost: £45,000
+Total budgeted cost: £48, 691

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year